 ▲▲ Catalan Art Museum World-class showcase of this region's art, including a substantial Romanesque collection.

-▲ Cathedral of Barcelona Colossal Gothic cathedral ringed by distinctive chapels.
+▲ Barcelona Cathedral Colossal Gothic cathedral ringed by distinctive chapels.

-▲ Sardana Dances Patriotic dance in which proud Catalans join hands in a circle, often held outdoors.
+▲ Sardana dances Patriotic dance in which proud Catalans join hands in a circle.

-▲ Barcelona History Museum One-stop trip through town history, from Roman times to today.
+▲ Barcelona History Museum — Plaça del Rei One-stop trip through town history, from Roman times to today.

 ▲ Santa Caterina Market Fine market hall built on the site of an old monastery and updated with a wavy Gaudí-inspired roof.

-▲ Church of Santa Maria del Mar Catalan Gothic church in El Born, built by wealthy medieval shippers.
+▲ Church of Santa Maria del Mar Catalan Gothic church built by wealthy medieval shippers.

 ▲ Casa Batlló Gaudí-designed home topped with fanciful dragon-inspired roof.

-▲ Fundació Joan Miró World's best collection of works by Catalan modern artist Joan Miró.
+▲ Fundació Joan Miró World's best collection of works by Catalan modern artist Joan Miró and his contemporaries.

-▲ Magic Fountains Lively fountains near Plaça d'Espanya.
+▲ Magic Fountains Lively fountain spectacle near Plaça d'Espanya.